xiangyongfang/xiangyongfang.github.io/README.md

 - **index.html**: This is the main content file of the website.
 When someone opens your website, this is the content that will be displayed.
 You can edit the text and images here to personalize your website.
 - **styles.css**: This file controls the website's appearance and layout (e.g., background colors, font sizes, spacing).
 If you're satisfied with the default layout, you can skip modifying this file.
 - **404.html**: This file defines the content that appears when someone tries to visit a page on your website that doesn't exist.
-- **game.html**: This is a small Easter egg game I included.
-You can choose to keep it or remove it.
 - **LICENSE**: This file contains the open-source license for the website.
 You don't need to modify it, but you can replace it with a more permissive MIT license if desired.
 - **CNAME**: This file is used to link a custom domain. **Be sure to delete this file** if you're not using a custom domain.
 To delete it, open the file, click the three dots in the top-right corner, and select **Delete file**.
 - **track-visitors.js**: This file is used to record who visited the site and the recorded data is currently sent to the project author's database, be sure to **delete this file**.